ivanbrennan/vmux/README.md

   specified session; if only session:window is specified, tests pop open a new pane in the specified window.

+- g:vmux_auto_spawn option
+- 0 : If target doesn't specify a window and/or pane, commands to go to whichever is active.
+- 1 : If target doesn't specify a window, create one named "vmux" and adjust target to point at "\<session>:vmux.0".
+If target specifies window but no pane, split the window's currently active pane and adjust target to point at the new pane.

 Inspiration from vim-tmux-runner and tslime

 API commands: